lsst-dm/dmtn-026/index.rst

         return mod.ptr();
     }

-and you should be able to compile the code (hopefully you have been building after each new class or you could come across multiple errors at this point) using ``scons python lib``.
+and you should be able to compile the code (hopefully you have been building after each new class or you could come across multiple errors at this point) using ``scons lib python``.
 You should now be able to run ``py.test tests/testMinimize.py`` and pass all of the tests.

 testInterpolate.py
 ------------------

-There are still multiple edge cases we have yet to encounter, including virtual funcitons, ndarrays, and enum types.
+There are still multiple edge cases we have yet to encounter, including virtual functions, ndarrays, and enum types.
 All of these cases are needed to wrap testInterpolate.py with pybind11, so we use it to illustrate these procedures.

 .. code-block:: c++